Arthur D. Little: Bankruptcy, acquisition, and Management Buy Out by Partners

 A group of partners led a management buyout from the Altran group in 2011.
-The MBO was completed on 30 December 2011 with the vast majority of ADL directors becoming partners and shareholders.
+It was completed on 30 December 2011 with the majority of ADL directors becoming partners and shareholders.
 A small number of senior principals, as well as the CFO and COO, also became shareholders.
-The firm is led by the elected Global CEO, Ignacio Garcia-Alves, who was also the leader of the MBO team.
-Currently the firm operates with an elected board of directors and several elected committees - Compensation Committee, Partnership Committee, and an Audit Committee.
+The company was reestablished in the US in 2016.
+It has appeared on the Forbes list of "America's Best Management Consulting Firms" every year since then.